Chemical Property Prediction Under Experimental Biases: Experiments

 \subsection{Biased sampling scenarios}

-Chemists consciously or unconsciously select the molecules to be used in their experiments, depending on a variety of factors such as molecular structure, properties, cost, and popularity.
-Since we cannot know why the compounds reported in the literature were selected, we simulate several possible scenarios for sampling our training datasets.

-In our experiments, we consider the following four possible biased sampling scenarios: \begin{itemize} \item[] Scenario 1 assumes molecules with a smaller number of atoms have higher sampling chances, because smaller molecules are thought to be more common and better-studied~\cite{lipinski2004lead}.
-In the QM9 dataset, the number of atoms ranges from 3 to 27. \item[] Scenario 2 prefers molecules with smaller proportions of single bonds (i.e., with higher proportions of the other bond types).
-The spectral manifestations of chemical functional groups greatly depend on bond types within the group~\cite{C8CP07057A}.
-For simplicity, we assume that less single-bonded molecule would have stronger spectral manifestations. \item[] Scenario 3 selects molecules with higher values of the HOMO-LUMO Gap, because larger HOMO-LUMO Gap values often indicate higher stability and lower chemical reactivity~\cite{aihara1999reduced}. \item[] Scenario 4 assumes scientists focus on compounds with high target property values based on their expertise and experience to conduct experiments.
-Compounds with higher targets values have higher sampling chances. \end{itemize}
+Because we cannot know why the compounds reported in the literature were selected, we simulated several possible scenarios to sample our training datasets.
+We considered the following four possible biased sampling scenarios: \begin{itemize} \item Scenario 1 assumes that molecules with a smaller number of atoms have higher sampling chances, because smaller molecules are considered more common and better explored~\cite{lipinski2004lead}. \item Scenario 2 prefers molecules with smaller proportions of single bonds (i.e., with higher proportions of the other bond types).
+The spectral manifestations of chemical functional groups significantly depend on bond types within the group~\cite{C8CP07057A}.
+For simplicity, we assumed that less single-bonded molecules would have stronger spectral manifestations. \item Scenario 3 selects molecules with higher values of the gap between the highest energy occupied molecular orbital (HOMO) and lowest energy unoccupied molecular orbital (LUMO), because larger HOMO-LUMO gap values often indicate higher stability and lower chemical reactivity~\cite{aihara1999reduced}. \item Scenario 4 assumes that scientists focus on compounds with high target property values based on their expertise and experience to conduct experiments.
+Further, compounds with higher targets values have higher sampling chances. \end{itemize}